LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 * `char<=?`
 * `char>=?`

-String and characters also have counterpart procedures for compare with case insensitive way:
+String and characters also have counterpart procedures for compare with case-insensitive way:
 * `string-ci=?`
 * `string-ci<?`
 * `string-ci>?`